 The school aims to prepare students from all backgrounds for the world in which they will live and work by providing a rigorous, value driven, concept based curriculum.
-English is the primary language of instruction with Japanese (Year 2 to Year 6) being taught as an additional language.
-Students in Reception and Year 1 have informal Japanese experiences to prepare for formal Japanese lessons commencing in Year 2.
+English is the primary language of instruction with Japanese being taught as an additional language.